usagov/usagov-2021/README.md

 1. Supply Drupal *credentials* for the automated tests: Edit the file `env.local.cypress`.
 Supply a valid Drupal user name and password for `cypressCmsUser` and `cypressCmsPass`.

-2. Run `docker compose up` to (re-)create the cypress container with the new environment variables.
+2. Run `docker compose build cypress` to (re-)create the cypress container with the new environment variables.

 3. Run `bin/cypress-ssh` to open a shell in the cypress container